 Slow simmered Leng Ngau Tong (Lotus Root Soup) flavored with broiled cuttlefish.
-It is a comforting soup to come home to at the end of the day.
+A comforting soup to come home to at the end of the day.

 Clear soups are an important part of the Chinese family’s dinner spread.
 For the Cantonese and Hakka people, no meal is complete without a clear soup.
 Often times, the welcome home greeting that parents utter to their adult children is “Yum tong mei?” literally meaning “Have you drunk your soup?”
 On the other end of the spectrum, clear soups are somewhat optional for Peranakan families especially when the spread is largely made up of curries and ulam (raw salads).

 Melding of Chinese Tribal Preferences

 In Malaysia, the different Chinese tribes have lived in close proximity for more than a century which have led to intra Chinese cross pollination of food practices.
 Today, clear soups are universally found among Malaysian Chinese regardless of tribal origin.
 Soups that were once confined to the Cantonese are now found among the Hokkiens and Teochews.

 Leng Ngau Tong (Lotus Root Soup)

 Leng Ngau Tong (Lotus Root Soup) is one of the most ubiquitous soups among the Malaysian Chinese.
 When we were kids, some of us used to call it “telephone dial soup”.
 For those old enough to remember, telephones came with dials, not buttons.
 Delicious and comforting Leng Ngau Tong is suitable for everyday and festive occasions.
 It is believed to have all kinds of health benefits ranging from aiding digestion to boosting your immune system.
 You just need to believe as you drink your soup because Ah-Mah (Grandma) is watching. 🙂

 A Chinese New Year favorite

 This soup is a popular Chinese New Year Eve Reunion Dinner soup.
 Lotus root symbolizes abundance because of the Cantonese homophone on the pronunciation of leng ngau as it rhymes with “always sufficient”.
 You can add fah sung (peanuts) to symbolize multiplication of wealth and fortune.
 One simply cannot lose with this soup. 😉